Uiedbook/cradova/README.md

 ## Documentation

-We are currently building cradova's documentation and we have only a few hands, if you're interested in helping you can join the community, learn first hand, and support cradova's progress.
+At the moment, we're in the process of creating documentation for Cradova, and we have limited resources.
+If you're interested in lending a hand, we invite you to join our community, gain firsthand experience, and contribute to the advancement of Cradova.

 ## Getting Help